 During the Cold War, NP was a beacon of principled socialist clarity.
 It tirelessly exposed the lie that identified the socialist legacy with Communist states.
 NP championed the struggles of the 60s and 70s movements against the Vietnam War and U.S. intervention in Central America, for women’s and Black liberation, for union democracy and affirmative action.
 We enthusiastically supported struggles for democracy in the Soviet bloc.
 We have firmly defended the rights of both Palestinians and Israeli Jews to self-determination and security.

 Since the Cold War, we have spoken out against the ravages inflicted by neoliberalism and the menacing rise of the authoritarian right in this country and throughout the world, and we have exposed U.S. imperial aggression in Somalia, the former Yugoslavia, Iraq, Afghanistan, Pakistan, Haiti and elsewhere.

 NP has been inspired throughout by the vision of a “third camp.”
 During the Cold War it meant “Neither Washington nor Moscow!
 For International Socialism!”; since then it has meant opposing Washington’s imperial aggression while making no apologies for its antagonists when they are anti-democratic, be they Milosevic, Saddam Hussein, Putin, Assad, Ortega, or authoritarian Islamists.

 Today, in the wake of the Trump presidency and its horrors, some argue that the left should make cautious electoral alliances with the political center and be modest in our ambitions.
 We dare not do this.
 Not caution, but bold and imaginative radicalism is needed.

-The aim of NP is to provide a voice to help transform popular struggles for equality, peace, social justice and freedom of cultural expression into a conscious, intelligent movement for a democratic, just and peaceful world.
+The aim of NP is to provide a voice to help transform popular struggles for equality, peace, sustainability, social justice and freedom of cultural expression into a conscious, intelligent movement for a democratic, just and peaceful world.